augustinh22/msc_markdown/source/03_AppliedExample.md

 As of 22 June 2018, 591 Sentinel-2 granule-size scenes are incorporated in the data cube.
 This results in a range of approximately 127 to 258 observations at different moments in time throughout the study area for the temporal extent of all scenes [^2].
 These granules are captured by two Sentinel-2 relative orbits (78 and 121), resulting in temporally denser data where the orbits overlap (*see* \autoref{fig:overview} for an estimation of the orbits).
 These three Sentinel-2 granules are provided by Copernicus in the same projection (\acs{UTM} zone 37N, \acs{EPSG}: 32637), which means that the data do not require re-projection for collective storage or analysis.

-[^2]: All of the Sentinel-2 products already indexed in the data cube implementation, whose ingested information layers are used in the showcased results, are documented in \autoref{tab:s2products}.
+[^2]: All of the Sentinel-2 products already indexed in the data cube implementation, whose ingested information layers are used in the showcased proof-of-concept results, are documented in \autoref{tab:s2products}.

 # Methods